 (In the legs of many mammals, birds, and dinosaurs) a ridge at the front of the head of the tibia or tibiotarsus to which the main extensor muscle of the thigh is attached.
-It is particularly well developed in running species.

 - The cnemial crest is a rather enormous proximal extension of the tibiotarsus and sticks out beyond the distal end of the femur.

 - A cnemial crest extends along the dorsal surface of the proximal end of the tibia.

 - The tibia has an L-shaped distal articular surface (since it articulates with two tarsals) and a cnemial crest

 Late 19th century: cnemial, from Greek knēmē 'tibia' + -al.

 What do you find interesting about this word or phrase?